"The Oxford Companion to Chess" David Hooper & Kenneth Whyld (1984, 1993).

 is the common 3.75'' Staunton design

-I got the new weighted boxwood set shown below on eBay directly from India
+I bought the new weighted boxwood set shown below off of eBay directly from India

 including expedited shipping from Amritsar to